NYYCS/social-media-scrapers/README.md

+This repository was created as the solution to a take-home test for a data-sourcing engineer position

 The repository contains two scrapers
 - one fully functional scrapy spider for Dianping
 - one partially functional requests based spider for Xiaohongshu